 Students in Cayman can take the SAT at Cayman International School, even if this is not the school they are enrolled at.
 The test is offered in August, October, November, December, March, May and June, although you need to be registered 5 weeks before.
 The test is 3 hours long and includes a Maths portion and an Evidence-Based Reading and Writing section.
 You can also take an optional essay section, which is reported separately and takes an additional 50 minutes.
 Each section of the SAT is scored on a 200 to 800 point scale.
 The highest possible score is 1600, but 1200 is considered to be a very solid score.

-In 2018, a reported 2.1 million students took the SAT exam and 1.9 million students took the ACT exam.
+In 2019, more than 2.2 million students took the SAT exam and 1.8 million students took the ACT exam.
 It is unclear how many students took both, but experts say it is now common practice for students to tackle both exams.
 The ACT exam includes four sections: English, Reading, Maths and Science and it also includes an optional 40 minute writing test.
 Each section of the ACT is scored on a scale from 1 – 36.
 Your final score is the average of your four-section scores.
 The maximum score you can receive is 36 and the average score is 21.
+The average SAT score for the class of 2019 is down slightly—1059 compared to 1068 for the class of 2018.
+In terms of college readiness, 45% of SAT takers in the class of 2019 met or exceeded both the Evidence-Based Reading and Writing (ERW) and Math benchmarks, indicating a high likelihood for success in creditbearing college coursework.
+This is down slightly from 47% for the class of 2018.

 Note: You can take free full-length practice tests online for both the SAT and ACT.

-It is worth noting that in Cayman, AS Levels are still taken in Year 12, although they have been phased out in the UK.
+It is worth noting that in Cayman, AS Levels are still taken in Year 12.
 This gives Cayman students an advantage, as their AS Level results give both the school and the university a benchmark to predict how the student will do at A Level in Year 13.
 AS Levels also contribute towards half of the marks of a full A Level.
 Students then have the chance of retaking their AS Levels in January of Year 13 if they need to.

 If the university does not want to give you credit for your A Level course, it is often because they don’t understand the depth of the course you took.
 In such cases, your Cayman school is always very willing to send the US or Canadian university the syllabus of the course you took.
 Once they see this they will be far more likely to understand the depth and breadth of your A Level and be willing to give you credit for it.